BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'present fixed-scope, fixed-price proposal with project timelines', gaining insight or progressing in your evaluation.

-## Finalize and sign the contract to initiate the implementation <!-- dc-card: {"label": ["brisken engagement phase"], "cardName": "Finalize and sign the contract to initiate the implementation"} dc-card -->
+## Finalize and sign the contract to initiate the implementation

 ### Finalize and sign the contract to Try initiating the implementation